Skills Certificate, Early Childhood Educator 1

 Program Description

-The Skills Certificate, Early Childhood Educator 1 includes nine units in early childhood education.
-The courses are also required for the early childhood education AA and AAS degrees.
-The certificate is one of a series of four, stackable skills certificates available in early childhood education.
+The Skills Certificate, Early Childhood Educator 1 includes nine units in early childhood education with a focus on human and child development.
+All courses are also required for the early childhood education AA and AAS degrees.
+The certificate is one of a series of three, stackable skills certificates available in early childhood education.
 Students may earn the skills certificates as they progress toward an AA/AAS degree in early childhood education, or as professional development certifications for non-degree seeking students.

 This program is not eligible for financial aid.
 However, it may be eligible for scholarship funding if the student is awarded scholarships.